 About Hangberg and Hout Bay project

 Hagberg has a population of about 15,000 people and within that population we find two types of indigenous groups: Khoi-Khoi and Colored.
-Both live in Hout Bay with a predominantly white population, which controls all economic resources.
+Both live in Hout Bay with a predominantly white population, which controls all economic resources. </ P>

 In this small township the main problems are: land ownership, unemployment (especially youth), drugs, loss of values and lack of economic resources. </ p>

-Finally, entrepreneurship as a direct way to generate income in the community and motivate locals to carry out an economic activity.
+Within entrepreneurship, we seek to generate income in the community and motivate locals to carry out an economic activity.